urbit/urbit.org-reloaded/content/grants/2023/wasm-nock.md

 After these three main phases are done, further work can be done to extend Urbit's WASM system in various ways.
 This is listed in Phase 4: Extension.

+The 20 Star reward is for completion of Phase 1.
+Funding will be made available for funding later phases based on successful completion of the first phase.

 ### Phase 1: Hoon Implementation

 In this phase, use existing Hoon implementations of arithmetic and printing functions.
 This includes floating point, which is jetted in Vere by GNU softfloat to ensure determinism.